South Western Railway (2017–2025): Services

-As with most rail companies, non-folding bicycles are banned from peak-time trains to and from London.
-However, these restrictions apply only to cyclists boarding or alighting in the area bounded by Hook, Alton, Guildford, Reading and Dorking, in order to maximise available passenger space on the most crowded trains.
+As with most rail companies, non-folding bicycles were banned from peak-time trains to and from London.
+However, these restrictions applied only to cyclists boarding or alighting in the area bounded by Hook, Alton, Guildford, Reading and Dorking, in order to maximise available passenger space on the most crowded trains.

 Mainline services

-South Western Railway operates regular services on four mainline routes:
+SWR operated regular services on four mainline routes: